On-chip semi-device-independent quantum random number generator exploiting contextuality: Acknowledgments

 This project has received funding from the European Union’s HORIZON-CL4-2021-DIGITAL-EMERGING-01 programme under the PROMETHEUS project (Grant Agreement No. 101070195), and from the European Union’s Horizon Europe Research and Innovation Programme under the QPIC 1550 project (Grant Agreement No. 101135785).
 This work was also supported in part by the German Research Foundation (DFG) through the project ULTRA2 (Grant Agreement No. ZI~1283/5-2) within the Priority Programme SPP~2111.
 F.D.R. acknowledges financial support from the Villum Foundation ( project OPTIC-AI grant n.
 VIL29344).
 D.B. acknowledges support from the European Union ERC StG, QOMUNE, 101077917.

-The authors also thank Battulga Munkhbat for providing access to the experimental resources, Yu Meng and Emanuele Polino for insightful discussions on quantum contextuality.
+The authors also thank Battulga Munkhbat for providing access to the experimental resources, Emanuele Polino and Yu Meng for insightful discussions on quantum contextuality.
 Daniel Perez and the iPronics team are acknowledged for technical support with Smartlight.
 Claudio Pereti and Giacomo Ferranti from QTI are acknowledged for insightful discussion on randomness extraction.